 3. Moose

 Moose are huge!
-I knew that from my research, but nothing prepares you for its huge size when you see them live.
-They have long skinny legs, massive bodies, funny-shaped heads and bulls have gigantic antlers.
-They make a whistle-like high pitched noise, which you would never guess is from a moose.
+I knew that from my research, but nothing prepares you for its huge size when you see moose live.
+They have long, skinny legs, massive bodies, funny-shaped heads and bulls have gigantic antlers.
+They make a whistle-like high-pitched noise, which you would never guess is from a moose.

 They can be commonly seen on the side of the road in Banff and Jasper National Parks.
 They live in forests and munch on the bark of the trees, twigs, and water plants.
-The last time we saw a moose was on the Maligne Lake Road in Jasper National Park just before the sunset.
+We last saw a moose on Maligne Lake Road in Jasper National Park just before sunset.

 Things to do in Jasper National Park - 43 Watch out for moose